Prometheus Long-term Storage

 Metric schema

-What if I wanted to see a single Metric schema in InfluxDB?
+What if I wanted to see a single Prometheus metrics schema in InfluxDB?

 from(bucket: "metrics")